jpcaparas/com-showtv/README.md

 Demo
 ----

-A demo can be seen at http://showtv.staging.jpcaparas.com/.
-Try to enter a TV show on the search bar.
+A demo can be seen at [showtv.staging.jpcaparas.com](http://showtv.staging.jpcaparas.com).
+Try to search for a TV show on the search field on the home page to see it in action.

 Requirements
 ------------